phoeenniixx/pyQit/docs/api_reference.rst

 API Reference
 =============

-One page per kind of module.
+One page per kind of object.
+Each lists its classes and functions, and every name links to a page of its own.
 The import paths shown are the supported ones.
 Anything reached through a private module, ``_registry`` or ``_reporting`` and the like, is an implementation detail and may move without notice.